AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/resources.md

 </Window>
 ```

-You can also declare resources to be specific to a style:
+You can also declare resources to be specific to a style.

 ```markup
 <Style Selector="TextBlock.warning">